KYC/AML and OFAC

 There are three main touch points that Fabrica is interested on user identity verification: at property add, at property transfer, and at property unload.

-At property add: when a user is loading a property that they own individually, identity verification can be done via the notary.
-While relying on a 3rd party is not ideal, Fabrica's use of the remote online notary system notarize minimizes the risk of fraud at the notary stage.
+At property add: when a user is loading a property that they own individually, identity verification is accomplished via the notary.
+Fabrica's use of a remote online notary system creates an independent identity verification step to reduce the risk of fraud.

 At property transfer: In some counties, transfer notifications are required on transfers not involving a recorded deed.
 In all counties, an owner is benefitted from being the person recognized as the beneficial owner of the trust for receipt of property tax information.
-Fabrica confirms the identity of the owner to provide this information.
+Fabrica requests the identity of the owner to provide this information.
 In addition, having a verified owner identity provides later buyers with the certainty that they aren't purchasing the property from a bad actor.
+Fabrica utilizes a confidence-based scoring system to provide transactors information about who they are dealing with.

 At property unload: Once again, the notary acts as the identity verification in the process of deeding the property out of the trust and to the owner.

-In addition to the above, when an entity is the property owner adding the property to the NFT, from an abundance of caution Fabrica gathers additional identity verification and entity ownership information to prevent fraud and potentially meet finCEN requirements that may later be levied to Fabrica and its users.
+In addition to the above, when an entity is the property owner adding the property to the NFT, Fabrica gathers additional identity verification and entity ownership information to prevent fraud and potentially meet finCEN requirements if required.